hathibelagal-dev/instantpolyglot/docs/eng/Swahili.md

 Meaning: Small efforts eventually lead to big achievements.

 **Asiyesikia la mkuu huvunjika guu.**
-(One who doesn't listen to an elder's advice gets a broken leg.)
+(One who doesn’t listen to an elder's advice gets a broken leg.)
 Meaning: It's wise to heed advice from experienced people.

 ## Greetings